 What are you chances for admission to New York Law School?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-New York Law School 1L section size is 25% larger than law schools in New York and 29% larger than all Private law schools.
+New York Law School 1L section size is 11% smaller than law schools in New York and 12% larger than all PRIVATE law schools.